Pharmacy Residency at University Health

 lindsey.groff@uhtx.com

 In collaboration with the UT College of Pharmacy, the UH Residency provides a challenging, well-rounded training environment, with a wide range of experiences among diverse patient populations in both inpatient and ambulatory care areas in a large academic health system.
-Longitudinal experiences include academic pharmacotherapy, hospital pharmacy practice, major research project, and professional development.
-Required rotations include orientation, ambulatory care, critical care, internal medicine, pediatrics, and practice management.
-A variety of electives are offered including, but not limited to, cardiology, emergency medicine, solid organ transplant, oncology, infectious diseases, and palliative care.
+Longitudinal experiences include pharmacy practice, research project, and professional development.
+Required rotations include ambulatory care, critical care, internal medicine, pediatrics, and practice management.
+A variety of electives are offered including, but not limited to, cardiology, emergency medicine, solid organ transplant, and infectious diseases.

 For further details about the program, please visit our website.